The-Lama/GameShelfAPI/README.md

 # GameShelfAPI
-A modular microservice-based API for managing and recommending board games, designed to run locally or on the cloud.
+GameShelfAPI is a microservice-based project that provides information and recommendations for board games.
+It consists of multiple Flask-based services handling user preferences, game information, and personalized recommendations.
+Initially designed for local deployment, GameShelfAPI is built to scale with future cloud integration on Microsoft Azure.